tristanbatchler/japan-blog/_posts/2023-02-02-hiroshima.md

 {% include image-gallery.html folder="/assets/uploads/images/hiroshima/9.1" %}

-However, when we turned around, we found our path was slightly flooded.
+However, when we turned around, we found our path was slightly flooded as the tide was coming back in quickly.
 Soph braved the water with her shoes on, but Tristan decided to take his shoes and socks off.
-He quickly regretted his decision when we got back to the path and he realized there was no grass to walk on, just dirt.
+He quickly regretted his decision when we got back to the path, and he realised there was no grass to walk on, just dirt.
 We had a boat to catch soon, so he had no choice but to put his muddy feet into his socks and shoes.

+{% include image-gallery.html folder="/assets/uploads/images/hiroshima/9.2" %}

-We had to power walk to the boat dock to catch our ride back.
+Time got away from us, and with our boat departing soon, we had to power walk to the dock to make it in time.
 Thankfully, we made it with just a few minutes to spare.
 The Aussies were on the same boat, and we shared a few laughs before everyone settled in for a quiet ride back.
 There were three couples including us, and all three women fell asleep on their partner's shoulder for the ride home.

 {% include image-gallery.html folder="/assets/uploads/images/hiroshima/10" %}

 Back at our hotel, we grabbed some snacks from 7-Eleven and relaxed for a bit.
-We spent some time planning our trip to Yudanaka the next day, which we knew would be a full day of travel.
+We spent some time planning our trip to Yamanouchi the next day, which would take us about 10 hours on various trains (yikes).

 As one last hurrah to one of our favourite cities of the trip, we went back to the rooftop bar to use up the rest of our tokens on drinks.
 It was freezing outside, but we are suckers for an outdoor rooftop dining area, so we drank our drinks on the balcony while wearing a million layers (Aussies love fresh air, ok?).

 {% include image-gallery.html folder="/assets/uploads/images/hiroshima/10.1" %}
 {% include image-gallery.html folder="/assets/uploads/images/hiroshima/10.1-part-2" %}

 We chatted about how much we loved Hiroshima and how sad we were to leave.
-It's a beautiful city and we felt that we had barely scratched the surface of what it had to offer.
+It's a beautiful city full of history, and we felt that we had barely scratched the surface of what it had to offer.
 We wished we had planned to stay at least an extra night, but that just means that we have to come back on our next trip to Japan!

-We got one last Hiroshima bath in each and turned in for the night.
-We needed a good night's sleep so that we could maximise our brain power for a full day of travel tomorrow.
+Each of us got one last bath in Hiroshima and turned in for the night.
+We needed a good night's sleep so that we could maximise our brain power for the day ahead.